 The seventh report demonstrates how Canada continues to meet the obligations of the Convention.

-The Seventh Review Meeting for the Convention on Nuclear Safety will be held in March 27 to April 7, 2017 in Vienna.
+The Seventh Review Meeting for the Convention on Nuclear Safety was held in March 27 to April 7, 2017 in Vienna.

 - Canadian National Report for the Convention on Nuclear Safety – Seventh Report, August 2016

 - Responses to questions raised from peer review of Canada's Seventh National Report for the Convention of Nuclear Safety, March 2017 (PDF)